kroonfilip/event-weather-application/README.md

 ## Other possible frameworks
 * **Angular**
     * Opted out due to a higher learning curve and that it is considered more suitable for larger business applications.
-Another argument against        Angular ist that we have no experience with TypeScript.
+Another argument against        Angular is that we have no experience with TypeScript.
 * **Vue**
     * Vue could be an alternative as it is a small and fast framework, but React's extensive support, flexibility and in-demand knowledge of the labor market outweighs and in this case it is the decisive argument.
     * Vue uses Single-file components which is a format where CSS, JavaScript and HTML are written in the same file.
 This is something the project group isn´t used to and therefore this is also a reason why the group did not choose Vue.